Stoxum/casinocoin-dev-portal/content/tutorial-gateway-guide.md

 ### Authorizing Trust Lines

-If you are using the [Authorized Accounts](#authorized-accounts) feature, customers cannot hold balances you issue unless you first authorize their accounting relationships to you in the CSC Ledger.
+If you are using the [Authorized Accounts](#authorized-accounts) feature, customers cannot hold balances you issue unless you first authorize their accounting relationships to you in the STM Ledger.

 To authorize an accounting relationship, submit a TrustSet transaction from your issuing address, with the user to trust as the `issuer` of the `LimitAmount`.
 Leave the `value` (the amount to trust them for) as **0**, and enable the [tfSetfAuth](reference-transaction-format.html#trustset-flags) flag for the transaction.

-The following is an example of using a locally-hosted `casinocoind`'s [`submit` command](reference-casinocoind.html#submit) to send a TrustSet transaction authorizing the customer address cDarPNJEpCnpBZSfmcquydockkePkjPGA2 to hold issuances of USD from the issuing address csA2LpzuawewSBQXkiju3YQTMzW13pAAdW:
+The following is an example of using a locally-hosted `stoxumd`'s [`submit` command](reference-stoxumd.html#submit) to send a TrustSet transaction authorizing the customer address cDarPNJEpCnpBZSfmcquydockkePkjPGA2 to hold issuances of USD from the issuing address csA2LpzuawewSBQXkiju3YQTMzW13pAAdW:

 Request: